24/7 Admissions | Call Now: (800) 939-6636

 Estrogen plays a significant role in determining the efficacy of Adderall when it is taken by women.
 The effects may be more significant during periods where estrogen levels are elevated, such as puberty, pregnancy, and menopause, or around ovulation.
 Women have reported feeling high after taking Adderall during these times.
 This may also trigger addictive behaviors like drug cravings as well as physical dependency on drugs like amphetamines.
 It is not uncommon for this to occur with prescription medications that produce synthetic forms of substances found naturally occurring within our bodies.

-Adderall Side Effects in Women
+Side Effects of Adderall in Women

 There are unique side effects that are more common in women.
 This is mainly due to the different ways women process the substance.
 That being said, women may experience more serious side effects, including: